loewenherz-projekt/lerobot/README.md

 |       ├── eval.py                 # load policy and evaluate it on an environment
 |       ├── train.py                # train a policy via imitation learning and/or reinforcement learning
 |       ├── control_robot.py        # teleoperate a real robot, record data, run a policy
+|       ├── manual_control_ui.py    # simple GUI to manually move the SO101 follower
 |       ├── push_dataset_to_hub.py  # convert your dataset into LeRobot dataset format and upload it to the Hugging Face hub
 |       └── visualize_dataset.py    # load a dataset and render its demonstrations
 ├── outputs               # contains results of scripts execution: logs, videos, model checkpoints